-The problem is caused by ssh placing into your "known\hosts" file along with a key of some sort a line starting with "engr.dialup.umd.edu" and the IP address of the machine to which your login is directed.
-The next time you log in by typing "ssh engr.dialup.umd.edu" you may be directed to a different machine with a different IP address (and for that matter a different name); however, all ssh sees in the known\hosts file is the name "engr.dialup.umd.edu" and the IP address (and the IP address and key no longer match, and so warns you and rejects your attempt to log\in.
-The easiest way to fix this problem is to delete the line entered in the known\hosts file by your previous login.
+The problem is caused by ssh placing into your "known_hosts" file along with a key of some sort a line starting with "glue.umd.edu" and the IP address of the machine to which your login is directed.
+The next time you log in by typing "ssh glue.umd.edu" you may be directed to a different machine with a different IP address (and for that matter a different name); however, all ssh sees in the known_hosts file is the name "glue.umd.edu" and the IP address and key no longer match, and so warns you and rejects your attempt to log_in.